devnulli/EvlWatcher/README.md

 **So versions beginning with 2.1 and above are signed, and should not make trouble.**

-Unit then, you can make sure that it's NOT a virus, by:
+Until then, you can make sure that it's NOT a virus, by:
+- first, you need to win the struggle against your browser.
-- only downloading it from here (github)
+- only download it from here (github)

 In case you download it from somewhere else, check its MD5:
   - for v2.0 the MD5 is `d658718ea9cc794e704b02b7c252365e`